ridiculous/maui-bus/README.md

     BusRoute
       Finders
         should find_between point_a and point_b at current_time
-        should find the last time for a route should find upcoming stops for a given time (default now) should find next stops for each bus on the route Helpers
+        should find upcoming stops for a given time (default now) should find next stops for each bus on the route Helpers